 How are the cranberries removed from the bog?

-First, the farmers lay out a long length of "boom" material to surround the floating berries.
+First, the farmers surround the floating berries with a long length of "boom" material.

-Next, the farmers gradually tighten the boom and push the corralled berries toward an underwater vacuum system.
+Next, the farmers gradually tighten the boom and push the corralled berries toward an underwater vacuum system that sucks the berries through a large hose and up to the wash plant.

 As the berries go through the wash plant, weeds and other debris are separated out and fed into another truck for disposal.